snowyu/node-buffer-codec-bytewise/README.md

 The bytewise is registered to [buffer-codec](https://github.com/snowyu/node-buffer-codec).

-`bytewise`.`encode` serializes any supported type and returns a buffer, or throws if an unsupported structure is passed:
+`bytewise`.`encode` serializes any supported type and returns a encoded string, or throws if an unsupported structure is passed:

 ```js